avivl/cloud-sre-agent/docs/CONFIGURATION.md

 5. **Schema Versioning**: Always specify the `schema_version` for compatibility tracking.
 6. **Hot Reloading**: Use the hot reloading feature for development, but restart services in production for configuration changes.

-By leveraging these enhanced configuration capabilities, the Gemini SRE Agent provides a robust, type-safe, and flexible solution for managing diverse cloud environments with comprehensive validation and monitoring.
+By leveraging these configuration capabilities, the Cloud SRE Agent provides a robust, type-safe, and flexible solution for managing diverse cloud environments with comprehensive validation and monitoring.